Strategic Branding, Identity and Brand Experience

 • Adaptive and dynamic brand identity systems

-• Digital / social media branding
+• Basic principles behind digital / social media branding

 • Brand story-telling and messages, verbal branding

-• Brand experience: interaction, customer journey, branded environments
+• Brand experience: customer journey, branded environments

 • Audience engagement: social media, marketing and advertising campaigns